yueyang0115/docker-deploy/README.md

 ## How to use
-To build a docker container and push it, you can follow these steps:
+To build a docker image and push it to registry, you can follow these steps:

 ### Set up a project
 Launch AWS Cloud9, choose or create an environment.